Martha Foley: Founding of Story

-The financial backing of Random House created conditions where subscriptions were increased to 25,000, a literary service was offered to readers, and promising new authors were continually introduced.
-Story is credited with the first publication and early support of a pantheon of notable authors, including: John Cheever, Carson McCullers, William Saroyan, Truman Capote, Norman Mailer, and the three authors mentioned in the introduction, among others.
+With the financial backing of Random House, subscriptions were increased to 25,000, a literary service was offered to readers, and new authors were introduced.
+Story is credited with the first publication and early support of several notable authors, including John Cheever, Carson McCullers, William Saroyan, Truman Capote, Norman Mailer, J. D. Salinger, Tennessee Williams and Richard Wright.

 Family

 Foley met her husband-to-be, Whit Burnett in 1925, in San Francisco, and in 1927 joined him in Paris.
 They were married in Vienna in 1930.
-Their son David was born the following year and he died in 1971.
+Their son David was born the following year, in 1931.

-Before getting married, she was a companion of noted former child prodigy William James Sidis and the object of his unrequited love.
+Before marriage, Foley was a companion of noted former child prodigy William James Sidis and the object of his unrequited love.